pedropark99/docx/README.md

 # docx

-Library for creating `.docx` files
+Hey!
+I'm trying to learn the C++ language, so, I decided to start this small project, where I pretend to build a library for creating `.docx` files.